 The Spin-Off is intended to be tax-free to stockholders of Liberty and the completion of the Spin-Off is subject to various conditions, including the receipt of an opinion of tax counsel.
-The subsequent rights offering is also intended to be tax-free to stockholders of Broadband and the rights distribution is subject to various conditions, including the receipt of an opinion of tax counsel.
+The subsequent rights offering is also intended to be tax-free to stockholders of Broadband and the distribution of the Series C Rights is subject to various conditions, including the receipt of an opinion of tax counsel.